Common sense tells us that locally harvested seafood will taste fresher (and better) than a cheaper, imported product.

 Pink shrimp are also sweet with an even more mild flavor profile, so they pair well with dishes that feature delicate sauces (like shrimp and grits) and they grill up quite nicely (especially with the heads on).
 They’re also the biggest of the Gulf shrimp species.

-And then there are the Royal Red shrimp, the premium Gulf shrimp—and once you taste them, you’ll know why.
+And then there are the Royal Red shrimp, which are the premiere shrimp on the Gulf Coast—and once you taste them, you’ll know why.
 They pack a rich, buttery flavor that’s often compared to that of lobster, so there’s no need to pair these shrimp with a strong sauce.

 Once they’ve been cooked, it’s almost impossible to tell one Gulf shrimp from another just by looking at them (except for the Royal Reds).
 The trick is to find and cook them when they’re in season.